10 Snacks for Ulcerative Colitis

 Oatmeal

-Optional: Consider sprinkling cinnamon to your own liking for additional taste.
+Optional: Consider sprinkling cardamon to your own liking for additional taste.
+Cardamon can be a helpful addition for reducing bloating and nausea.

 Power smoothie